 Property Assessment FAQ’s

 Flaherty Fardo, LLC are experienced Allegheny County property assessment lawyers.
-We provide Allegheny County Property Assessment FAQ’s (frequently asked questions) as a benefit to the residents of Allegheny County, and western Pennsylvania.
+We provide Allegheny County Property Assessment FAQ’s (frequently asked questions) as a benefit to our clients and for the residents of Allegheny County.

 - What is a property assessment?